 - The Class B common stock is convertible at any time by the holder into shares of Class A common stock on a share-for-share basis, such that each holder of Class B common stock beneficially owns an equivalent number of Class A common stock. - # Percentage total voting power represents voting power with respect to all shares of our Class A common stock and Class B common stock, as a single class.
 Each holder of Class B common stock shall be entitled to ten votes per share of Class B common stock and each holder of Class A common stock shall be entitled to one vote per share of Class A common stock on all matters submitted to our stockholders for a vote.
-The Class A common stock and Class B common stock vote together as a single class on all matters submitted to a vote of our stockholders, except as may otherwise be required by law. - Represents beneficial ownership of less than one percent (1%) of the outstanding shares of our common stock. - Consists of (i) 716,728 shares of Class A common stock and 7,893,764 shares of Class B common stock held by the Houston Remainder Trust dated 12/30/2010, for which Mr. Houston serves as trustee, (ii) 500,000 shares of Class A common stock and 72,913,073 shares of Class B common stock held by the Andrew W. Houston Revocable Trust dated 9/7/2011, for which Mr. Houston serves as trustee, (iii) 500,500 shares of Class B common stock held by the Houston 2012 Irrevocable Children's Trust dated 4/12/2012, for which Mr. Houston serves as trustee, (iv) 10,333,333 shares of Class A common stock underlying RSAs subject to Mr. Houston's Co-Founder Grant, and (v) 46,400 shares of Class A common stock subject to certain proxy agreements, in which Mr. Houston has voting power over the shares. - (2) Consists of (i) 178,058 shares of Class A common stock held by the Paul E. Jacobs Trust dated November 7, 2014, for which Mr. Jacobs serves as trustee, (ii) and 80,917 shares of Class A common stock held by Mr. Jacobs. - (3) Consists of (i) 222,698 shares of Class A common stock held by Annox Capital, LLC, or Annox, and (ii) 67,611 shares of Class A common stock held by Mr. Mylod.
-Mr. Mylod, one of our directors, is the managing member of Annox and has sole voting and investment control over the shares held by Annox. - Consists of (i) 14,036,456 shares of Class A common stock beneficially owned by our current executive officers and directors and (ii) 112,565 shares of Class A common stock beneficially owned by Olivia Nottebohm, a named executive officer who is not a current executive officer. - Consists of 81,620,184 shares of Class B common stock beneficially owned by our current executive officers and directors. - (6) Consists of shares of Class A common stock beneficially owned as of December 31, 2020 according to a Schedule 13G/A filed with the SEC by The Vanguard Group, Inc. ("Vanguard") on February 10, 2021.
-Vanguard has beneficial ownership of 30,141,324 shares of Class A common stock.
-The Schedule 13G/A reports that Vanguard has shared voting power with respect to 292,865 shares of Class A common stock, shared dispositive power with respect to 29,617,206 shares of Class A common stock and shared dispositive power over 524,118 shares of Class A common stock.
-The address for Vanguard is 100 Vanguard Blvd., Malvern, PA 19355. - Consists of shares of Class A common stock beneficially owned as of December 31, 2020 according to a Schedule 13G/A filed with the SEC by Renaissance Technologies LLC ("Renaissance LLC") on February 11, 2021.
-Renaissance LLC, and its affiliate, Renaissance Technologies Holdings Corporation ("Renaissance Holdings"), have beneficial ownership of 17,061,743 shares of Class A common stock.
-The Schedule 13G/A reports that Renaissance and Renaissance Holdings have sole voting power with respect to 17,028,423 shares of Class A common stock and sole dispositive power over 17,061,743 shares of Class A common stock.
-The address for Renaissance is 800 Third Avenue, New York, New York 10022.
+The Class A common stock and Class B common stock vote together as a single class on all matters submitted to a vote of our stockholders, except as may otherwise be required by law. - Represents beneficial ownership of less than one percent (1%) of the outstanding shares of our common stock.

+Consists of (i) 1,030,451 shares of Class A common stock held by Andrew W. Houston, (ii) 500,000 shares of Class A common stock and 72,738,073 shares of Class B common stock held by the Andrew W. Houston Revocable Trust dated 9/7/2011, for which Mr. Houston serves as trustee, (iii) 716,728 shares of Class A Common Stock and 7,893,764 shares of Class B Common Stock held by the Houston Remainder Trust u/a/ 12/30/2010, for which Mr. Houston serves as trustee, (iv) 500,500 shares of Class B common stock held by the Houston 2012 Irrevocable Children's Trust dated 4/12/2012, for which Mr. Houston serves as trustee, (v) 8,266,666 shares of Class A common stock underlying RSAs subject to Mr. Houston's Co-Founder Grant, and (vi) 46,400 shares of Class A common stock subject to certain proxy agreements, in which Mr. Houston has voting power over the shares. - Consists of (i) 178,058 shares of Class A common stock held by the Paul E. Jacobs Trust dated November 7, 2014, for which Mr. Jacobs serves as trustee, (ii) and 92,214 shares of Class A common stock held by Mr. Jacobs. - Consists of shares of Class A common stock beneficially owned as of December 31, 2021 according to a Schedule 13G/A filed with the SEC by The Vanguard Group, Inc. ("Vanguard") on February 9, 2022.
+Vanguard has beneficial ownership of 31,220,139 shares of Class A common stock.
+The Schedule 13G/A reports that Vanguard has shared voting power with respect to 278,100 shares of Class A common stock, sole dispositive power with respect to 30,738,888 shares of Class A common stock and shared dispositive power over 481,251 shares of Class A common stock.
+The address for Vanguard is 100 Vanguard Blvd., Malvern, PA 19355. - (4) Consists of shares of Class A common stock beneficially owned as of December 31, 2021 according to a Schedule 13G filed with the SEC by BlackRock, Inc. ("BlackRock") on February 8, 2022.
+BlackRock has beneficial ownership of 20,133,494 shares of Class A common stock.
+The address for BlackRock is 55 East 52nd Street, New York, New York 10055.